A Little-Big Miracle – Each and Every Day

 100% Organic in Egypt

 Global warming affects harvesting patterns due to gradual shifts in hot and cold periods.
 This can lead to higher costs of raw materials and, eventually, changes in the production cycle.
 Higher temperatures will lead to increased costs for air conditioning to protect products during their growth, processing and transport.
-The changing climate will influence consumption patterns, which can be a great opportunity for SEKEM, resulting in a different product portfolio.
+The changing climate will definitely influence consumption patterns towards more sustainable and resource-saving product portfolios, which SEKEM is already offering nowadays.
 The published study “The Future of Agriculture in Egypt” deals with the question of whether conventional or Organic farming is more expensive in Egypt.
 The objective of the research was to draw a comprehensive cost comparison between conventional and Organic agriculture methods that also consider the impacts on the environment, for which the country sooner or later has to pay.